smartadblock/SmartAdBlock/README.md

 Improved the pre regex tests to decrease the average number of regex.
 Introduced light CSS injection for a number of high traffic websites.

 1.0.9
 Added custom filters, redesigned the popup, fixed the popup and switch in adult websites.
+Fixed some false positive popup block when using the popup link on high risk websites.